-New Standards not vet adopted
+New Accounting Standards not yet adopted

-The Company has not applied the following revised IFRS that has been issued but was not yet effective at February 28, 2021.
-The accounting standard is not expected to have a significant effect on the Company's accounting policies or financial statements.
+The Company has not applied the following revised IFRS that has been issued but was not yet effective at February 28, 2022.
+These new accounting standards are not expected to have a significant effect on the Company's accounting policies or financial statements.

 IAS 16, Property, Plant and Equipment - Proceeds before Intended Use.
 The amendment prohibits deducting from the cost of property, plant and equipment amounts received from selling items produced while preparing the asset for its intended use.
-Instead, a company will recognize such sale proceeds and related cost in profit or loss.
+Instead, a company will recognize such sale proceeds and related cost in the Statement of Loss and Comprehensive Loss.
+This amendment is effective for financial statements beginning on or after January 1, 2022, with early adoption permitted.